The following Energy practice note provides comprehensive and up to date legal information covering:

 For our tracker setting out the anticipated future dates of major policy/regulatory announcements in the Great Britain (GB) energy market, see: GB energy market—policy and policy implementation tracker.

-Consultations are displayed in chronological order by reference to the date that they have closed.
-The consultation that has most recently closed is displayed as the first entry in the table.
-It also means that, generally speaking, older consultations will appear towards the bottom of the list.
+Consultations are displayed in chronological order by reference to the date that they are due to close.
+The next consultation due to close is displayed as the first entry in the table.
+It also means that, generally speaking, new consultations will appear towards the bottom of the list.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.